ayushaggarwal14/Data-Science/README.md

 Description

-I Text Analytics - Doge to the Moon Article
+I Text Analytics - to the Moon
 - Libraries Used - NLTK
 - Deleting Punctuation and stop words
 - Lemmation
-- Creation of WordCloud on Doge Photo
+- Creation of WordCloud on DC Photo

 II Classfication _Imbalanced Data - Credit Card Lead Prediction